 Producer responsibility refers to companies’ obligation to arrange the waste management of products they have placed on the market at their own expense when the products are discarded.
 However, arranging the waste management or collection of their own products is not enough, as the producers of batteries and accumulators must take part in picking up batteries and accumulators collected by distributors everywhere in Finland.
 All producers are also entered either through a producer organisation or directly into an authority register.

 The producer responsibility pertains to packages, paper, tyres, vehicles, batteries and accumulators as well as electric devices.
 The importers and manufacturers of these products bear the producer responsibility for them.
 As for packages, the packers and importers of packaged products bear the producer responsibility.
-See more information about carrying out industry-specific producer responsibilities here: www.ymparisto.fi/en-US
+See more information about carrying out industry-specific producer responsibilities here: ely-keskus.fi

 In legislation, portable batteries and accumulators refer to all batteries and small accumulators that are sealed and can be carried by hand and are not industrial or automotive batteries or accumulators.
 They are typically used in devices such as watches, toys, flashlights, portable media players, mobile phones, cameras, computers and electric power tools such as drills.
 The classification is based on the primary intended purpose of the battery or accumulator more than its size.
 For example, the batteries used in electric bicycles or other electric means of transport are classified as industrial batteries even though they are not always very large.